Getting to Europe can be expensive. So, it’s important to find the best airlines that can fly to Europe.

 Before you book that flight, read about the best airlines to travel to Europe, from anywhere else in the world!

 Obviously, your best choice is going to be a European airline.
 That’s because you are more likely to get a direct flight to your destination, even from countries that are as far away as Japan or Brazil.
-So, we are going to check out some of the best European airlines first, the ones that offer flights to many different non-European destinations.
+So, we are going to check out some of the best European airlines first, the ones that offer flights to many different non-European destinations and even some budget flights to Europe directly.

 One of the cool things about Lufthansa is that they haven’t had a fatal accident since 1993 – excluding the Germanwings 2015 accident, even though Lufthansa is their parent company.